Fl4m3Ph03n1x/footbal_interface/README.md

 You can launch this app by running `iex -S mix`.
 That's it !
 If you want to learn more you can check the [official documentation](https://fl4m3ph03n1x.github.io/footbal_interface/api-reference.html).

+## Docker

+This projects offers a convenient `Dockerfile` that will clone the latest version of the project for you to run on you local machine.
+To make use of it download the image and then execute:

+`sudo docker run -p 8080:8080 IMAGE`

+And then connect to `localhost:8080` to start testing the API!